 Why is Transaction Monitoring Important in AML Compliance?

+Why is Transaction Monitoring in AML important?
 The transaction monitoring process in banks is necessary for helping banks stay compliant with the global money laundering regulations.
 It may be implemented using a traditional approach or buffed up with artificial intelligence in order to fish out underlying suspicious customer activities.
 Transaction monitoring also provides vital intelligence for analysts and compliance officers.

 Since criminals constantly evolve their money laundering strategies, transaction monitoring has to be a fine blend of human expertise and effective technology to be able to stay on par with criminal strategies.